In your bag 728, Zach Garand

 Anyway, thanks for looking!
 Feel free to send me a message if you want to chat – I’m always down to nerd out about photography or old film cameras.

-Thanks for sharing your bag with us all Zach.
+Thanks for sharing your bag with us all Kate.
 I love this one, really simple.
 I was rolling around with the same setup for a while.

 Check out the link and make sure you come and comment.